Nel Minchin

 Nel Minchin (born 1984 or 1985) is an Australian documentary film director.

 Early life and education

 Nel Minchin is the daughter of Ros and David Ellison Minchin.
 Her father and grandfather were both surgeons in Perth.
 She was raised in suburban Perth, the youngest of four siblings, Dan, Tim and Katie.
+She is a descendent of R. E. Minchin.
 She graduated from the Western Australian Academy of Performing Arts with a degree in broadcasting and then moved to London.